PapenfussLab/gridss/Readme.md

 ### Java HotSpot(TM) 64-Bit Server VM warning: INFO: os::commit_memory(0x00007fc36e200000, 48234496, 0) failed; error='Cannot allocate memory' (errno=12)

 GRIDSS has run out of memory.
-Either not enough memory has been allocated to run GRIDSS or GRIDSS has attempted to memory map too many files.
-Due to memory mapping issues with the library used for GRIDSS I/O, the latter can occur on a full run of GRIDSS when given a large number of input files, and a large number of worker threads even when enough memory is available.
+Either not enough memory has been allocated to run GRIDSS or GRIDSS has attempted to memory map too many files (See "(Too many open files)").
 In both cases, restart GRIDSS (increasing the memory available if required) and GRIDSS will continue from where it left off.

 ### java.lang.AssertionError: java.lang.ClassNotFoundException: com.sun.tools.javac.api.JavacTool

 You are running GRIDSS in multi-mapping mode using only a JRE instead of a full JDK.
-Update your PATH and JAVA_HOME to a JAva 1.8+ JDK installation.
+Update your PATH and JAVA_HOME to a Java 1.8+ JDK installation.